Raqiya-AlMoqbali/weather-journal-app/README.md

 2. Open the project directory and navigate to the `index.html` file.
 3. Open the `index.html` file in your preferred web browser to launch the Weather Journal App.
-4. Allow the browser to access your location when prompted, so the app can fetch current weather data.
-5. Enter your feelings or thoughts in the provided text area and click the "Generate" button to log your journal entry.
+4. Enter your feelings and zip code in the provided text area and click the "Generate" button to log your journal entry.
-6. View the dynamically updated UI displaying your journal entry along with the current weather conditions.
+5. View the dynamically updated UI displaying your journal entry along with the current weather conditions.
-7. Feel free to explore additional functionalities or customize the app according to your preferences.
+6. Feel free to explore additional functionalities or customize the app according to your preferences.

 ## Dependencies